-Council expects that each local Council road impacted by construction haulage is to be subject to a Road Dilapidation Report prior to use for construction.
-The report is to be prepared by an independent and suitably experienced and qualified road designer/auditor and in an agreed format approved by Council.
+Council expects that each public road impacted by construction haulage is to be subject to a Road Dilapidation Report prior to use for construction.
+The report is to be prepared by an independent and suitably experienced and qualified road designer/auditor approved by Council.